bhauman/devcards/README.md

 What pattern to use when working with Devcards is still an open question.

-You can move all the cards into a different build similar to that pattern used for testing in Clojure right now.
+You can move all the cards into a different build similar to the pattern used for testing in Clojure right now.
 Or you could start your coding in this seperate build and then move completed code into your main build as it matures.

-I have been considering a **no-op** release of devcards so that you can leave devcards in your source code.
-I don't know if this is a good idea.
-Does it make your code easier to understand or is it more noisy?
+I have been considering a **no-op** release of devcards so that you can leave Devcards in your source code.
+I don't know if this is a good idea but it might be worth a try.
+Does having the devcards make your code easier to understand or is it more noisy with them in there?

 [leinfigwheel]: https://github.com/bhauman/lein-figwheel